 picoXpert was one of the first (if not THE first) handheld artificial intelligence (AI) tools ever.
 It provided for the capture of human expert knowledge and later access to that knowledge by general users.
-It was a simplistic implementation of an Expert System Shell.
+It was a simplistic, yet portable implementation of an Expert System Shell.
 Here is the brief story of how it came to be.

 When I was about 10, my grandfather (an accomplished machinist in his day) gave me his slide rule.
 It was a professional grade, handheld device that quickly performed basic calculations using several etched numeric scales with a central slider.
 I was immediately captivated by its near-magical power.